isaachenrion/jets/src/README.md

 ## Directory Structure
 - admin contains useful experiment administrator code for logging, emailing, saving, organizing
-- analysis contains code for analyzing a finished experiment.
-Mostly deprecated
 - architectures contains all the basic neural network components used for building models
 - data_ops contains basic preprocessing code like padding, wrapping etc.
 - experiment contains some wrapper code, providing access to the proteins and jets scripts